 Step 6, Submit & Pay Your Application

-Payment for transactions at DMV Offices are limited to
+Payments for transactions at DMV Offices are accepted in the form of

 money order or